 Depending on what type of ketogenic diet you’re following, you may also be able to add in butternut squash during carb refeeding.

-For instance, if you’re following a cyclical keto diet where you have higher carb consumption one or two days a week, add in some butternut squash on your higher carb days.
+If you’re following a cyclical keto diet where you have higher carb consumption one or two days a week, add in some butternut squash on your higher carb days.

 Likewise, maybe you follow a targeted ketogenic diet where you increase carbs in the hours before and after your workouts.
 You could use butternut squash as a pre-workout fuel to help keep you going while optimizing your ability to expend energy.